 Leeds Farm is HUGE.
 If you’re looking for a do-it-all and then some pumpkin farm experience, this is it!
 On our first visit, I was completely in awe!
 We knew they offered a lot of activities, but the size of the farm still took us by surprise!
 We look forward to visiting Leeds Farm each year!

-I’ve updated this post with information relevant for the 2021 season!
-Leeds Farm will be open this fall from September 18 to October 30 (weekends only), plus one Friday: October 15.
+I’ve updated this post with information relevant for the 2022 season!
+Leeds Farm will be open this fall from Saturday, September 17 through Sunday, October 29, 2022 (weekends only), plus one Friday: October 14, 2022.
 Fall hours are Saturday & Sunday 10 am to 5 pm.

 Don’t let the size and scope of the farm intimidate you though, because the size actually makes the experience better!
 We typically visit on opening day, at the same time as the Autism Festival, when there are tons of people there.